zyzbroker/how-to-deep-learn/README.md

 ## How to start deep learning
 - open terminal, run ./build.sh to create FASTAI+PyTorch Image.
 - run ./run.sh to run the container. it maps the current folder as "/app" folder inside the container.
-- Once you are inside the container temrinal, run the command "python". it will create A python interactive environment.
+- Once you are inside the container terminal, run the command "python". it will create A python interactive environment.
 - After this, you can follow FASTAI books to begin your deep learning journey.